advanced-chat/vue-advanced-chat/README.md

 }
 ```

+(4) `textareaActionHandler` can be used to add an extra icon on the left of the textarea.<br>
+By default, adding this event will automatically display a microphone icon.
+In that case, you can implement a speech recognition system and update the textarea value by using `roomMessage` prop.

-(4) All file params contain: `{ blob, localURL, name, size, type }`
+(5) All file params contain: `{ blob, localURL, name, size, type }`

-(5) `replyMessage` object is available when the user replied to another message by clicking the corresponding icon, and contains the message information that was clicked
+(6) `replyMessage` object is available when the user replied to another message by clicking the corresponding icon, and contains the message information that was clicked

 ## Named Slots